So, You Have A Plan

 Oral Vitamin K-1

 In the U.S., Scientific Botanicals makes an oral K-1 that doesn’t contain any preservatives or synthetic components.
 K-Quinone is an extract of alfalfa, nettles and green tea that is preserved in a base of olive and soy oil.
-The soy oil is, unfortunately, not organic.
+The soy oil is, unfortunately, not organic and therefore likely to be derived from genetically modified sources.

 Benefits Of Oral Vitamin K-1